 - Examine your Sales – You should always keep a record of all of your sales: What dishes were sold?
 What are your most popular dishes?
 What are the dishes that are not doing so well?

 - Look at your Costs – How much does each dish you to make costs?
 The cost should include the ingredients used, the time it takes to make, and how much of the dish is thrown away at the end of the day.
-If you need some tips on taking your inventory, check here.

 - Analyze your Recipes – How are you making your dishes?
 Pay close attention to the resources and time it requires for your dishes to be made.
 Do you have multiple fried dishes with only one deep fryer?
 This will cause backups during service and could be hurting your sales.
 You should work to ensure that your dishes utilize different parts of the kitchen, so you don’t end up with issues during service.